Haugaland and Sunnhordland District Court

-Haugaland og Sunnhordland District Court (Haugaland og Sunnhordland tingrett) is a district court located in Vestland and Rogaland counties in Norway.
+Haugaland and Sunnhordland District Court (Haugaland og Sunnhordland tingrett) is a district court located in Vestland and Rogaland counties in Norway.
 This court is based at two different courthouses which are located in Haugesund and Leirvik.
 The court is subordinate to the Gulating Court of Appeal.
 The court serves the southern part of Vestland county and the northern part of Rogaland county including the following 17 municipalities: